Jordan

 Day 3 - Spiritual sites and eco adventure

 After breakfast we set out on a journey rich in spirit and history.
-We begin at Bethany Beyond the Jordan, the sacred site where Jesus was baptised, before continuing to Mount Nebo where Moses is said to have glimpsed the Promised Land.
+The day begins at Bethany Beyond the Jordan, the sacred site where Jesus was baptised, before continuing to Mount Nebo where Moses is said to have glimpsed the Promised Land.
 Our path then leads to Madaba, the city of mosaics, celebrated for its exquisite Byzantine art.
-Here we’ll enjoy a delicious Jordanian lunch at Carob House, a local favourite known for its warm hospitality and soulful flavours.
-In the afternoon we travel to the peaceful Feynan Ecolodge, hidden in the heart of the Dana Biosphere Reserve.
-Surrounded by sweeping desert vistas, this award-winning eco-lodge offers a rare off-the-grid retreat experience.
-As night falls, we’ll share a traditional candlelit dinner beneath a canopy of stars.
+Here you’ll enjoy a delicious Jordanian lunch at a local favourite known for its warm hospitality and soulful flavours.

 Meals included : Breakfast, Lunch, Dinner